Calcium and Vitamin D

 Calcium and Vitamin D as it relates to cEDS in Health report: Genetic Risk for Classical Ehlers-Danlos Syndrome

-In individuals with Classical Ehlers-Danlos Syndrome (cEDS), it is important to pay attention to their calcium and vitamin D levels.
+In individuals with Classical Ehlers-Danlos Syndrome (cEDS), it is important to pay attention to their calcium and vitamin D levels due to the potential impact on bone health.

 Calcium